 She is the campus coordinator for the environmental inquiry minor and Earth sustainability certificate.
 She has received funding from the National Science Foundation, EPA, and the Society of Women Environmental Professionals.
 She is the past chair of the Geoscience Division of the Council on Undergraduate Research and a former councilor-at-large with the National Association of Geoscience Teachers.
-She currently serves on the Board of Trustees of Tyler Arboretum.
 She blogs for the American Geophysical Union (AGU) on geoscience education and educational technology at GeoEd Trek: http://blogs.agu.org/geoedtrek/ and in 2015 was named to EdTech’s Dean’s List for Must-Read Higher Education I.T.
 Blogs.
 She enjoys traveling to National Parks and attending Philadelphia sporting events.

-Media inquiries on pedagogical integration of technological tools welcome.
+Media inquiries on pedagogical integration of technological tools and ocean literacy are welcome.